Buying a Massage Chair? Ask yourself these questions first.

 Are All Massage Chairs the Same?

-Given the range of price points, you would assume that an expensive massage chair is different—and inherently better—than a lower-priced model.
-To some true extent.
+Given the range of price points, you might assume that an expensive massage chair is different—and inherently better—than a lower-priced model.
+To some extent, that is true.
 Price is not determined without some basis.
 It is related to many factors, including the source and quality of the components.
 But many massage chairs with different names are created in the same factories.
 The only difference is the brand labels.
 You pay for the name.

 Massage chair brands recognized as leaders include OHCO, Panasonic, Positive Posture, KAI and D. Core.
 Be sure to include them in your research.
 What sets them apart from some other brands is not only the quality of the choreography—backed by research and the work of world-renowned designers—but also the warranties that back their products.
 A longer warranty indicates a manufacturer’s confidence in a product.
 It’s something to consider.
 Many retailers offer their own warranties, which are additional indicators of confidence.